vcfvct/aws-exam/README.md

   * virtual host style: http://bucket.s3.amazonaws.com OR http://bucket.s3-aws-region.amazonaws.com
   * path style: `US East (N. Virginia) region endpoint`, http://s3.amazonaws.com/*bucketName*.  `other Region-specific endpoint`, http://s3-*aws-region*.amazonaws.com/*bucketName*
 * s3 has `read-after-write` consistency for `PUT` of new object, and `eventual` consistency for `PUT` on existing object and `Delete` http request.
+* mimimun object size for S3-IA is 128KB.
+* add `x-amz-website-redirect-location` for website/webpage redirect.
+* in a versioned bucket, Only the **bucket owner** can delete a specified object version.

 ## EBS
 * snapshot store data on volumns in S3 which is replicated to multiple AZs.
 EBS volumns are replicated within a specific AZ, snapshots are tied to the region. snapshots can be shared across regions.
 * HDD[thrput optimized(ETL etc...) or cold], SSD, Magnetic volumns
 * max volumn **16TB**
+* Data stored on EBS volumes is automatically and redundantly stored in multiple physical volumes in the same availability zone as part of the normal operations of the EBS service at no additional charge.

 ## AWS storage gateway
 * a hybrid storage service that enables your on-premises applications to seamlessly use AWS cloud storage.